zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Research:** Understand the nuances and considerations between problem and solution validation, mentor other designers on how they plan their research, and work with your product design manager on potential strategic research needs.
 - **Deliverables:** Create tactical and strategic deliverables for your group (for example: JTBD, UX Scorecards, wireframes, competitive evaluations, prototypes, journey maps, storyboards, design vision, and so on).
 - **Communication:** Communicate UX activities with a focus on product outcomes, and set an example for frequent and effective asynchronous communication.
-- **Iteration:** Understand long-term goals in your group and help other product designers break down designs into actionable steps.
+- **Iteration:** Understand long-term goals in your group and help other designers break down designs into actionable steps.
 - **Deferred UX:** Help the product teams of your group to prioritize and [close Deferred UX](http://about.gitlab.com/handbook/product/ux/performance-indicators/#deferred-ux).
-- **Thought leadership:** Support designers in advocating for best practices within their teams.
+- **Thought leadership:** Support other designers in advocating for best practices within their teams.
 - **Recruiting:** Conduct independent portfolio reviews of qualified design candidates to help identify top talent in the candidate pool.
-- **Cross-stage collaboration:** Promote a holistic UX by proactively helping designers navigate the organization and consider product overlaps, connections, and potential collisions.
+- **Cross-stage collaboration:** Promote a holistic UX by proactively helping other designers navigate the organization and consider product overlaps, connections, and potential collisions.
 - **Mentoring:** Provide impactful feedback to ICs of the UX deparment and mentor them throughout product development.
 - **Vision:** Collaborate with your group to create a user-centric vision and shape the long-term roadmap based on user needs, connecting it to the broader product and company objectives.
 - **Early adoption:** Experiment with and drive the adoption of new processes, tools, and methods to improve the product design practice.